us0p/interview_preparation/english_questions.md

 # English questions
 Common English questions, what they really want to know and my responses.

+## Relevant Career highlights
+- 3 years of career (2021-2024)
+- Direct contact with clients
+- Concurrent project management
+- Implementing tests in a testless environment

 ## General and Behavioral Questions
 - Tell me about yourself.
     - Your ability to summarize relevant career highlights and experiences.